One Day in Munich: The Best Itinerary + Map, Tips & Guide

 Where to Eat in Munich

-This daily outdoor food market is a must-see, used by locals to buy the best and freshest local ingredients.
+This daily Victuals outdoor food market is a must-see, used by locals to buy the best and freshest local ingredients.
 It also offers many food stalls that offer an excellent selection of food ready to eat, perfect for a picnic in the beer garden, the only place in Munich that serves beers from different breweries on a rotating basis.
 The market is open throughout the year, and in the colder months, you can swap your beer for glühwein, the famous German mulled wine.

 Try this fantastic gourmet tour of the market to tantalize your taste buds with regional cuisine as well as international delicacies as you immerse yourself in the bustling life of the market.